Merry Christmas everyone who celebrates it today (the 24th.)

 Anyway, I'll let you know how it works out.
 I am very happy to finally have the computer that I've been wanting for years.

 Oh, and yeah, Retina has ruined me now.
-All other screens look like shit.
+All other screens look like garbage.